 - Video quality is not very impressive or up-to-the-mark.
 No 4k video.
 Videos shooting quality is limited to High Definition only.

 - No electronic level

 - Rivals offering few more options

 Canon’s 20 megapixels PowerShot SX730 is an impressive successor to the Canon’s SX720, with many updates.
-It is the latest travel optical zoom lens, which supports the zoom of almost 40x.
+It is the latest travel optical zoom lens, which supports a zoom of almost 40x.

-There are several features in this camera which makes it worth buying i.e., compact size with ultra optical zoom performance, good color reproduction, reliable exposure for images, creative shot modes with digital filters, image stabilization, sound battery life, 5.9fps continuous shooting, 3 inches tilting screen, 922k dot resolution, DIGIC 6 processing, and some other features.
+There are several features in this camera that makes it worth buying, i.e., compact size with ultra optical zoom performance, good color reproduction, reliable exposure for images, creative shot modes with digital filters, image stabilization, sound battery life, 5.9fps continuous shooting, 3 inches tilting screen, 922k dot resolution, DIGIC 6 processing, and some other features.

 All these features collectively deliver good images and video quality.

 The camera’s built is good and performance-wise is impressive.
-However, there are some minor turn-offs such as no-touch control, no 4k videos, and available alternatives having some additional features.
+However, some minor turn-offs include no-touch control, no 4k videos, and available alternatives having some additional features.

-But to be very honest, we found the others features, making up for these lacking aspects.
+But to be very honest, we found the other features, making up for these lacking aspects.
 Maybe SX730 from Canon is exactly what you are looking for…